BPSTechServices/pybeecn/README.md

 ## Collaboration
 If you would like to contribute to the effort to improve Portland's BEECN program through the use of available data please contact Gabe McBride at [gabe.l.mcbride@gmail.com](mailto:gabe.l.mcbride@gmail.com).

-The standard practices for git development will be used in this project and are described

 ### Development
 If you would like to contribute as a developer of the pybeecn module, please contact the email above and setup a working directory.
 Suggested directory structure:

 * Home directory
   * data (a place to keep relevant data to the project)

   * projects (This will be where you clone the pybeecn repository)

 When you have the folder structure that you want run the following in the commad line: